 East Pacific - North Pacific Index (EP-NP)

-During the last five years, the EP-NP indicator shows no significant trend.
+During the last five years, the EP-NP indicator has shifted from mostly positive to mostly negative.

 Values correspond to Index scores